 Email Template to Complain to History Vault

-Subject: Formal Complaint: Unresolved Billing Issue on Account [[Your Account Email]]
+Subject: Formal Complaint: Unresolved Cancellation Issue on Account [[Your Email Address]]

 To Whom It May Concern,

-To resolve this, I require a full refund of [[$Amount]] to be processed immediately and written confirmation that my subscription is canceled and no further charges will be made.
+To resolve this, I require you to process a full refund of [[$Amount]] for the incorrect charge and provide written confirmation that my subscription has been successfully terminated and will not be billed again.

-If I do not receive a satisfactory response within 5 business days, my next step will be to file a chargeback with my credit card company and submit a formal complaint to the Better Business Bureau.
+If I do not receive a satisfactory response and confirmation of the refund within 5 business days, my next step will be to file a chargeback with my credit card company and report this matter to the Better Business Bureau.

 Thank you for your prompt attention to this matter.